tarcisiokelson/cars-collections/README.md

 # Cars Collections

-This project was builded to put in practice some CSS techniques, such position, flexbox, transitions and responsive layouts.
+This project was built to practice CSS techniques, such as position, flexbox, transitions, and responsive layouts.

+# Thank you.